-May 20th I finally had time to go out and test my new set of Metzeler Karoo Street tires.
-Ended up being 415 kilometers, or around 258 miles on various types, as well as quality, of pavement, gravel and dirt.
+May 20th I finally had time to test Metzeler Karoo Street.
+I rode ca. 415 kilometers, or 258 miles, on various types of pavement roads, gravel and dirt.

 My previous tire choice you can read about here.
 I am not a professional tester, professional rider, nor a journalist.
 And I don’t pretend to be either.
 I am not paid for what I write, not sponsored to form, or have any particular opinion.